 Common characteristics include:

-- Performing only the minimum requirements of the role
+- Performing at the minimum standard of the job.

 4. Actively Disengaged